MicrosoftDocs/well-architected/well-architected/mission-critical/mission-critical-application-design.md

 - **Development kit capability**.
 There are differences in the capabilities offered by Azure service SDKs in different languages, which may influence the selection of an Azure service or programming language.
 For instance, if Azure Cosmos DB is feasible option, 'Go' may not be an appropriate development language because there's no first-party SDK.

 - **Feature updates**.
 Consider how often the SDK is updated with new features for the selected language.
-Commonly used SDKs, such as .NET and Java libraries, are updated often while for older SDKsfor others there can be a delay in feature availability.
+Commonly used SDKs, such as .NET and Java libraries, are updated often while other SDKs or SDKs for other languages might receive updates less frequently.

 - **Multiple programming languages or frameworks**.
 Multiple options can be used to support various composite workloads.
 However, significant sprawl should be avoided because it introduces management complexity and operational challenges.